dieselfox1/fincommerce/packages/js/remote-logging/README.md

 ## Customization

-You can customize the behavior of the remote logger using WordPress filters.
+You can customize the behavior of the remote logger using finpress filters.
 Here are the available filters:

 ### `fincommerce_remote_logging_should_send_error`